dxe303/MiCM-summer-project/README.md

 ### Burst detection using the ISI threshold method:
 Detect electrode burts for a well using the ISI threshold method, with the minimum number of spikes allowed in a burst set to 5 and the maximum inter spike interval allowed in a burst set to 0.1 sec.
 Also computes the histogram of logISIs for each organoid.

-Output: a burst_list.csv file and a log_ISI.png file for every spikes.csv input file
+Output: a bursts.csv file and a log_ISI.png file for every spikes.csv input file

 1. To run the ISI_threshold_burst_detection.py script on all spikes.csv files inside some $inputFolder:
 ```